 Later on, however, the power and influence shifted to the Prague Castle.

-At the beginning of the 10th century, Prague became a flourishing settlement with a large marketplace and many wooden houses, later converted into stone buildings.
-Prague’s rulers invited many craftsmen and merchants, who found their homes outside the fortification and established their workshops there.
+At the beginning of the 10th century, Prague became a flourishing settlement with a large marketplace, and many wooden houses later converted into stone buildings.
+Prague’s rulers invited many artisans and merchants, who found their homes outside the fortification and established their workshops there.
 A new town quarter called the Lesser Town was built up especially for them.
-The city flourished under the rule of Charles IV of the Luxembourg dynasty, King of Bohemia and Holy Roman Emperor.
-So called “The Father of the Country”, by the Czech people, converted Prague into a magnificent city.
-He founded an university; many Gothic churches and convents were built by his orders, as well as a bridge named in his honour – the Charles Bridge.
+The city flourished under Charles IV of the Luxembourg dynasty, King of Bohemia and Holy Roman Emperor.
+So-called “The Father of the Country” by the Czech people converted Prague into a magnificent city.
+He founded a university; many Gothic churches and convents were built by his orders and a bridge named in his honour – the Charles Bridge.

 This glorious epoch of Prague’s expansion and boom was followed by a period of economic depression and religious conflicts between the Catholics and the Reformists fighting to reform the Catholic Church.
 At the head of this reformist movement was Jan Hus (also known as John Huss), a religious thinker, reformer and priest (the Bethlehem Chapel).
 During this period, many churches and secular houses were burnt down.

 Under the rule of Emperor Rudolf 11, Prague experienced another period of growth and development.
-Rudolf brought Renaissance and significance of the most important ruler of Europe to Prague.
-Thanks to his passion for collecting works of art and his interests in science, Prague attracted famous scientists and artists such as Rabbi Low or Johannes Kepler.
-Many historical monuments in Prague originated on this period.
+Rudolf brought the Renaissance and the significance of the most important ruler of Europe to Prague.
+Thanks to his passion for collecting art and his interests in science, Prague attracted famous scientists and artists such as Rabbi Low or Johannes Kepler.
+Many historical monuments in Prague originated in this period.